rkoschmitzky/monokel/README.md

-# monokel
+# Monokel
-A simple but flexible observer Pipeline for filesystem events.
+A simple but flexible observer pipeline for filesystem events from within a docker container.